kanujgit/android-interview-questions/README.md

 #### Dialogs and Toasts

 * **What is `Dialog` in Android?** - [Learn from here](https://developer.android.com/guide/topics/ui/dialogs)
+ - A dialog is a small window that prompts the user to make a decision or enter additional information.

 * **What is `Toast` in Android?** - [Learn from here](https://developer.android.com/guide/topics/ui/notifiers/toasts)

 * **What the difference between `Dialog` and `Dialog Fragment`?** - [Learn from here](https://stackoverflow.com/questions/7977392/android-dialogfragment-vs-dialog)
+ - Using DialogFragment to manage the dialog ensures that it correctly handles lifecycle events such as when the user presses the Back button or rotates the screen.
+The DialogFragment class also allows you to reuse the dialog's UI as an embeddable component in a larger UI, just like a traditional Fragment (such as when you want the dialog UI to appear differently on large and small screens)
+ -

 #### Intents and Broadcasting